CardinisCode/CardinisCode/README.md

 ## Going forward:

-I would love to build projects using
+I would love to build projects using:

 * The language: JavaScript
 * The Framework: Django